spacer

 What is responsible for this blowing up of the innerspring mattress?
 I think the basic issue is that metal isn't comfortable.
 And while a metal spring does compress and give, it still isn't something you would want to sleep directly on.
 So as consumers have looked for a more comfortable mattress, manufacturers have added increasingly thick layers of "comfort" material (as it is known in the industry).
 So these days it is common for innersprings to have multiple layers of foam and other cushioning materials.
 And in the better innersprings, these layers often include the more comfortable and dense comfort layers that have come into the industry over the last few years -- memory foam and now latex.

 So what should you look for when shopping for an innerspring mattress?
 Again, this isn't my area of expertise, but I found a good, common sense article "Going to The Mattresses".
 I couldn't agree more with the writer's assessment that pillow tops are a waste of money and a ripoff.
 Honestly, if you want a pillow top feel it is better to just buy a good quality, comfortable innerspring mattress and then buy a quality topper to put on it (not like the low quality foams they use in a typical pillow top that break down after a few years).
 If you are interested in memory foam topper we offer 4 lb density memory foam pads (2" and 3").
-And to make sure you don't get burned, we do offer our 365 day money back guarantee on all our pads (and mattresses also for that matter).
+And to make sure you don't get burned, we do offer our 365-day money-back guarantee on all our pads (and mattresses also for that matter).

 • Memory Foam Mattresses